Spontaneous symmetry emergence in a Hermitian system of coupled oscillators without symmetry: Spontaneous symmetry emergence

 \section{Spontaneous symmetry emergence}

 The change in eigenstates manifests itself in the temporal dynamics of the Hermitian system~(\ref{eq:refname2})-(\ref{eq:refname4}).
-To illustrate this fact, we calculate the temporal dynamics of the oscillators [Figure~\ref{fig4}].
+To illustrate this fact, we calculate the temporal dynamics of the oscillators [Figure~\ref{fig4}] using the obtained eigenstates and eigenfrequencies of Eqns.~(\ref{eq:refname2})-(\ref{eq:refname4}).
 When $\Omega < {\Omega _{SSE}}$, the absolute value of the amplitude of the first oscillator is smaller than the one of the second oscillator [Figure~\ref{fig4}(a)].
 It is due to the fact that the first oscillator interacts with the set of oscillators, while the second oscillator does not.
 With increasing coupling strength, the dynamics of the oscillators' amplitudes become similar to each other [Figures~\ref{fig4}(b), (c)].
-At the same time, the phase difference between the oscillators changes with time for both $\Omega < {\Omega _{SSE}}$ and $\Omega > {\Omega _{SSE}}$ (see [Figure~\ref{fig1A}] in the Appendix D).
-Therefore, the transition at $\Omega=\Omega_{SSE}$ is not related to phase locking \cite{ref48}.
+At the same time, the phase difference between the oscillators changes over time for all values of $\Omega $ (see Figure~\ref{fig1A} in Appendix D).
+That is, there is no phase synchronization \cite{ref48} in the system.